NOSAMS offers Postdoctoral positions through Woods Hole Oceanographic Institution's Academic Programs Office. Learn more on our Opportunities page.

 Differential preservation of coccolith and foraminiferal carbonate in marine sediment

 Dr. Adam Subhas received his Ph.D. from the California Institute of Technology Division of Geological and Planetary Sciences.
 His interests are in the marine calcium carbonate cycle, and its role in carbon sequestration.
-At WHOI, he was advised by Matt Long (MC&G), Dan McCorkle (MC&G), and Ann McNichol (NOSAMS).
+At WHOI, he is advised by Matt Long (MC&G), Dan McCorkle (MC&G), and Ann McNichol (NOSAMS).
 His research focuses on measuring the rates of calcium carbonate dissolution and precipitation in the laboratory and in the field, using a variety of approaches.
-With NOSAMS, Adam used the radiocarbon ages of coccoliths and foraminifera to trace their differential preservation in deep sea sediments.
+With NOSAMS, Adam is using the radiocarbon ages of coccoliths and foraminifera to trace their differential preservation in deep sea sediments.
 The ages of coccoliths and foraminifera are offset, implying that their residence times in sediments are significantly different.
 While foraminifera are a popular paleoceanographic archive, their sensitivity to dissolution means that coccoliths could be more important for longer-term global calcium carbonate burial in the open ocean.